 - 3.4.1 The Proposed Development will have several points of pedestrian access ensuring immediate connectivity with the surrounding footway network and providing direct access to local amenities within the vicinity of the site. - 3.4.2 The primary point of pedestrian access will be located on Smart's Place and will provide access into the main office reception area.
 An adjacent pedestrian access is also provided into the proposed A1/A3/B1 space and managers office.
 In addition, a third pedestrian access is provided from the southern end Smart's Place, which provides access to stairs leading to the basement area of the building.
-Finally a pedestrian access will also be provided off High Holborn, providing a direct access to the proposed A1 retail unit. - 3.4.3 As part of the proposals there is an opportunity to upgrade the existing infrastructure on Smart's Place in line with LBC's Streetscape Design Manual, creating a shared level surface layout, in much the same fashion as the western extent of Stukeley Street on the application site's southern boundary. - 3.4.4 Pedestrian infrastructure in the vicinity of the site is considered to be of a good standard, ensuring that the application site is located is a highly accessible location which encourages the uptake of walking.
+A fourth pedestrian access is provided from Stukeley Street to the cycle parking area.
+Finally, a pedestrian access will also be provided off High Holborn, providing a direct access to the proposed A1 retail unit. - 3.4.3 As part of the proposals there is an opportunity to upgrade the existing infrastructure on Smart's Place in line with LBC's Streetscape Design Manual, creating a shared level surface layout, in much the same fashion as the western extent of Stukeley Street on the application site's southern boundary. - 3.4.4 Pedestrian infrastructure in the vicinity of the site is considered to be of a good standard, ensuring that the application site is located is a highly accessible location which encourages the uptake of walking.
 Further information on the pedestrian accessibility of the application site is provided at Section 4.0 of this report. - 3.4.5 All points of pedestrian access into the Proposed Development are shown on the proposed layout plan provided at Appendix A of this report.